FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

 -  `bool` `.bExperiment`
 -  `bool` `.bShowEngines`
 -  [`std::vector<LockdownShard>`](#LockdownShard) `.lockdowns`
    - Does not give a pointer to the LockdownShard, so any changes to the LockdownShard will not be reflected.
+Use GetShards() instead.

 ### Hyperspace Fields
 -  `std::vector<std::pair<Animation, int8_t>>`